nkn-ctrl/TryHackMe/Red_Team_Operation/Lateral_Movement_and_Pivoting.md

 - Ports:
     - 135/TCP, 49152-65535/TCP (DCERPC)
     - 5985/TCP (WinRM HTTP) or 5986/TCP (WinRM HTTPS)
 - Required Group Memberships: Administrators
+We can remotely spawn a process from Powershell by leveraging Windows Management Instrumentation (WMI), sending a WMI request to the Win32_Process class to spawn the process under the session we created before: